Tetratema

 At the end of 1921 he was retired from racing and returned to his birthplace in Ireland to become a breeding stallion.
 He became a highly successful sire of winners and regularly featured among the leading sires in Britain and Ireland.
 Most of his best runners inherited their father's aptitudes, being particularly successful as two-year-olds and over sprint distances.
-Tetratema died at the age of twenty in 1939.
+Tetratema died at the age of twenty-two in 1939.

 Background

 Tetratema was a grey horse bred and owned by Major Dermot McCalmont.
 He was a late foal, being born on 27 April 1917, at the Ballylinch Stud on McAlmont's Mount Juliet estate in Thomastown, County Kilkenny.
 McCalmont named his horse Tetratema, a choice which was described by one critic as being both "meaningless" and "ugly".

 He was sired by The Tetrarch an unbeaten horse who was regarded as one of the fastest two-year-olds ever seen in Britain and Ireland, but whose career was ended by injury before he could race at three.
 The Tetrarch showed very little interest in his stud duties (his attitude towards sex was described as being "monastic in the extreme") and as a result sired few foals.
 Tetratema's performances enabled The Tetrarch to win his only sires' championship in 1919.
 Tetratema's dam Scotch Gift won the Somerville Stakes at Newmarket and became a successful broodmare: her other foals included Tetratema's full-brothers The Satrap, a very fast colt who won the July Stakes and Richmond Stakes in 1926, and Arch Gift a sprinter whose wins included the Bretby Stakes.

 Like The Tetrarch, from whom he inherited his colour, Tetratema was trained throughout his racing career by Henry Seymour "Atty" Persse at Stockbridge in Hampshire.
 He was ridden in most of his races by the Australian jockey Brownie Carslake.